MCKevmeister/MCKevmeister.github.io/_posts/2021-02-26-RES701-Meta-Research.md

 Moreover, research has become invaluable for me in solving everyday problems.
 I am unsure of anyone who when struck with an issue would not perform research to solve the problem.
 The tools may have changed slightly as the world has move more online, however the same basic concept of general research still exists.
 When people of the internet age have an issue, they turn to search engines such as google, duckduckgo, Wikipedia or other sources.
 When I was growing up, I was lucky that my parent’s purchased encyclopaedias and I would thumb through them when I was bored at home to look at the interesting pictures and read about different topics.
 They became more useful as I grew older and needed to do primary and intermediate schoolwork as my reading became more tightly focused.

-### What do you think a research journal is and who is it written for?
+### What do I think a research journal is and who is it written for?

 Research journals are organized places for formalized 'Research' to be published.
 They normally have an area of focus, be it a specific science or area of study.
 Some that come to mind are the following